EyasuTeshome/shifttracker/job-search/prepare-polished-version-of-portfolio-M7MVP1.md

 - Device support
 - Language
 - Proje
-You are probably thinking that these aoo many steps.
+You are probably thinking that these are many steps.
 But you would be surprised at how much a well-polished portfolio will impact your job opportunities!

 For each section you need to: